alghalia/Housing-Rental-Analysis/README (2).md

-About The Project
+##About The Project

-The main objective of this App is to visualize and analyze the housing rental market data for San Francisco into the below areas so that a person can make an investment decision.
+The main objective of this App is to visualize and analyze the housing rental market data for San Francisco in the below areas so that a person can make an investment decision.
 For example, you can look for areas that demand high $$ for rent but you can buy at a lower sale price per square foot:

 - Housing units per year.